BreakingLead/blockworld/README.md

 ![](./logo.svg)

+The path currently planned:
+Rewrite GT: New Horizons?

 TL;DR:
 Blockworld is a modern **minecraft (java version) implementation** which has better performance, and minecraft modders can easily port their mods into this minecraft implementation.